Frequently Asked Questions

 What technology does Koyeb use?

-Koyeb is a Serverless Platform completely built by the Koyeb engineering teams.
-We rely on a bunch of open-source technology that we love to write about on our blog.
+Koyeb is a serverless platform built from the ground up by the Koyeb engineering teams.
+We rely on many open-source technologies that we love to write about on our blog (opens in a new tab).

-We also speak regularly about our technological stack at various events and we provided the full overview at the proximity event.
+We also speak regularly about our technological stack at various events and we provided the full overview at Equinix's 2021 proximity event (opens in a new tab).

 Where are your processing servers located?

 You can decide where your applications will be hosted.
-We provide core locations in Europe, North-America and APAC.
+We provide core locations in Europe, North America, and Asia.

 Which Cloud Service Providers are used to run my applications?